dcheshkov/ANATOLIA/ANATOLIA-X/readme.txt

         For matrix diagonalization it utilizes procedures from GNU scientific library (https://www.gnu.org/software/gsl/).
-          Powell's BOBYQA algoritm used for multidimentional
+          Powell's BOBYQA algoritm used for multidimensional
                         function minimization.

          ANATOLIA reads the input files from current directory,